goldensurfer/se2/README.md

 - sending correct messages as responses for particular incoming messages,
 - connecting to a given server.

+Player includes some basic Artificial Intelligence.
+Each time it finds neighbors of its symbols and if one of them is empty, it tries to fill it with his mark.
+If impossible, random move is done, but using only unoccupied coordinates.

 Communication with server:

 - adding incoming stream to a buffer until a correct XML message is recognized,